-If SDAT does have a listing of the company, it will also have a listing of the person or company authorized to accept service of suit papers, called the resident agent.
-State law requires corporations and/or limited liability companies (LLCs) to appoint a resident agent.
-A resident agent is the only person (or company) that can accept service of your court papers on behalf of a business defendant.
+If SDAT does have a listing of the company, it will also have a listing of the person or company authorized to accept service of court papers, called the resident agent.
+State law requires corporations and limited liability companies (LLCs) to appoint a resident agent.
+A resident agent is a person (or company) that can accept service of your court papers on behalf of a business defendant.
 Talk to a lawyer if you cannot locate the resident agent.

 The resident agent should not be listed as the defendant.
 Instead, list the name and address of the company responsible for the debt as the defendant.
 Next to or below the defendant’s name, write Serve on Resident Agent.
 You would then list the resident agent’s name and address.

 If you can’t find a listing for a resident agent, serve your papers on an officer of the business, such as the president.
 Use the name and address of the business as you have it in your files when completing the paperwork.